shakesBeardZ/neurips-2025-rebuttal/reviewer_4.md

 That said, ReefNet includes many long-tailed or rarely sampled taxa in its metadata, making it a strong candidate for future open-set benchmarks.
 We will clarify these distinctions in the revised manuscript and cite Wang et al. (2024) to contextualize the importance of this direction.

-### 5. Macro-Recall vs. Balanced Accuracy

-Thank you — we will clarify in Section 5 that our use of "Macro Recall" is equivalent to "Balanced Accuracy" and adopt the standard terminology.

-### 6. Table 4 highlighting errors

-We appreciate the careful reading.
-We will correct any erroneous bold/underline formatting in Table 4 to ensure all highlights correctly reflect the best and second-best values per column.
+### Additional Feedback Replies

+**a) Macro-Recall terminology**
+We appreciate the reviewer’s note.
+While “macro-recall” is a technically correct term reflecting the unweighted mean of per-class recall values, we acknowledge that “Balanced Accuracy” is the more widely recognized term in machine learning literature.
+We will revise the terminology throughout the paper and supplementary material for consistency with community standards.

+**b) Highlighting inconsistencies in Table 4**
+Thank you for pointing this out.
+We will carefully revise Table 4 to ensure that only the **best-performing values per column are highlighted**.
+Any inconsistencies were purely formatting oversights and will be corrected in the camera-ready version to avoid confusion.

-### 7. Loss function parameters for class-balanced loss
+**c) Loss function parameters for class-balanced loss**

-We thank the reviewer for this important point.
 In our loss function ablation (Table 4), we evaluated several standard and class-balanced variants.
-Below we detail the exact configurations used:
+Below, we detail the exact configurations used:

 * **Cross-Entropy Loss:** PyTorch’s default `nn.CrossEntropyLoss()`.
 * **Focal Loss:** We follow Lin et al. (ICCV 2017), using `γ = 2`, `α = 0.25`, as proposed in their RetinaNet paper for addressing class imbalance.